-The CUSP Summer Enhancement Fellowship for Practicums & Research Assistantships is a competitive grant that assists Scholars in securing partial financial support for structured research and internship opportunities (including research-related activities such as conferences, symposia, travel, publications, etc.) and unpaid or low-paying summer practicums (in line with the Program’s mission and the student’s academic trajectory).
+The CUSP Summer Enhancement Fellowship for Internships & Research Assistantships is a competitive grant that assists Scholars in securing partial financial support for structured research and internship opportunities (including research-related activities such as conferences, symposia, travel, publications, etc.) and unpaid or low-paying summer practicums (in line with the Program’s mission and the student’s academic trajectory).
 This opportunity is secured solely by the student.

-TIMELINE OF KEY EVENTS AND REQUIREMENTS
+TIMELINE OF KEY EVENTS AND REQUIREMENTS FOR SCHOLARS APPLYING FOR SUMMER 2019 FUNDING

-* SEF Information Session & Independent Projects Workshop #1 (MANDATORY ATTENDANCE)
+* SEF Information Session (MANDATORY ATTENDANCE)

 401 Lerner Hall